 Eating time versus sleep time

 It is generally suggested that it is better to eat just after waking up from sleep so that your body isn’t having to digest food while sleeping, as this reduces the quality of the sleep5.
 Indeed it can be very hard to sleep if your belly is overflowing.
+When you eat, your stomach fills up with food.
+When that happens, pressure and stretching receptors in your digestive system stretch with the stomach walls, and notice an increased pressure.
+This effect is longer in duration on high fat and/or high protein meals, since they take longer to digest, and therefore stretch the stomach walls for longer periods of time.
+The parasympathetic nervous system gets engaged from the stretching, and makes people sleepy, because energy is directed towards digestion rather than towards sleeping.
+The aforementioned receptors are still engaged and are constantly sending small signals to your brain, which is unnoticeable, but results in a significant decrease in sleep quality, and sometimes even sleep interruptions.
 Also avoid excessive hunger, particularly if your body is not used to this.
 Some training should automatically happen during adaptation as it’s important to keep a fast of at least 8 hours during the night, because nighttime eating has been directly linked with a messed up circadian rhythm and diseases like diabetes, cancer, and cardiovascular diseases.
 The safe bet is to avoid eating 2-3h before sleep, however some light snacks up to 250kcal (like a banana) should be okay to eat 1 hour prior to a sleep session.

 Main author: Crimson